DPDK/dpdk/doc/guides/prog_guide/rte_security.rst

 of security protocol operations offloaded to hardware based devices.
 The library defines generic APIs to create and free security sessions which can support full protocol offload as well as inline crypto operation with NIC or crypto devices.
-The framework currently only supports the IPSec protocol and associated operations, other protocols will be added in future.
+The framework currently only supports the IPsec and PDCP protocol and associated operations, other protocols will be added in future.

 Design Principles
 -----------------